PeculiarVentures/tl-create/README.md

 [![NPM version](https://badge.fury.io/js/tl-create.svg)](http://badge.fury.io/tl-create)

-Node command line tool to create a X.509 trust list from various trust stores
+A cross platform command line tool to create a X.509 trust list from various trust stores.

 There are various organizations that produce lists of certificates that they believe should be trusted for one thing or another.
 The most used is the Mozilla [list](http://mxr.mozilla.org/mozilla/source/security/nss/lib/ckfw/builtins/certdata.txt?raw=1) but there are more, such as the Microsoft [list](http://technet.microsoft.com/en-us/library/cc751157.aspx), the Apple [list](http://www.apple.com/certificateauthority/ca_program.html) and the European Union "Trust Service Providers" [list](https://ec.europa.eu/digital-agenda/en/eu-trusted-lists-certification-service-providers).